Bhagavad Geeta: Chapter 2, Verses 1–6

 taṁ tathā kṛpayāviṣṭamaśrupūrṇākulekṣaṇam,

-Seeing Arjuna overwhelmed with compassion, grief-stricken, and with distressed eyes full of tears, Sri Krishna spoke these words.
+Seeing Arjuna overwhelmed with compassion, grief-stricken, and with distressed eyes full of tears, Shri Krishna spoke these words.

 Arjuna’s mind is filled with sorrow because of overwhelming pity for Kith and Kin.
 This distress expressed itself physically through tears in his eyes.
-He becomes despondent and sat down giving up the idea of fighting the war.
-Sri Krishna (referred to as Madhusudana because he is the slayer of the demon named Madhu) says the following words as indicated in the next two verses to Arjuna.
+He becomes despondent and sits down giving up the idea of fighting the war.
+Shri Krishna is referred to as Madhusudhana.
+He gained this name because he is the slayer of the demon named Madhu.
+Shri Krishna says the following words as indicated in the next two verses to Arjuna.

 Chapter 2, Verse 2